-In the depths of the 1930's, Annie is a fiery young orphan girl who must live in a miserable orphanage run by the tyrannical Miss Hannigan.
-Her seemingly hopeless situation changes dramatically when she is selected to spend a short time at the residence of the wealthy munitions industrialist, Oliver Warbucks.
+In the depths of the 1930s, Annie (Aileen Quinn) is a fiery young orphan girl who must live in a miserable orphanage run by the tyrannical Miss Agatha Hannigan (Carol Burnett).
+Her seemingly hopeless situation changes dramatically when she is selected to spend a short time at the residence of the wealthy munitions industrialist, Oliver "Daddy" Warbucks (Albert Finney).
 Quickly, she charms the hearts of the household staff and even the seemingly cold-hearted Warbucks cannot help but learn to love this wonderful girl.
-He decides to help Annie find her long lost parents by offering a reward if they would come to him and prove their identity.
-However, Miss Hannigan, her evil brother, Rooster, and a female accomplice, plan to impersonate those people to get the reward for themselves which put Annie in great danger.Written by
+He decides to help Annie find her long-lost parents by offering a reward if they would come to him and prove their identity.
+However, Miss Agatha Hannigan, her evil brother, Daniel Francis "Rooster" Hannigan (Tim Curry), and a female accomplice, plan to impersonate those people to get the reward for themselves, which puts Annie in great danger.Written by

 Kenneth Chisholm <email@example.com>

 Production designer Dale Hennesy died in the middle of production.
 Gene Callahan agreed to finish the movie, but refused to have his name listed in the credits, giving the credit to the late Hennesy.
 See more »

 When Grace and Daddy Warbucks are driving to save Annie, Grace tells Warbucks to turn the car right, and it starts turning before he turns the wheel.
 See more »